 1. Wait Longer Than a Year Before You Sell

 Capital gains qualify for long-term status when the asset is held longer than one year.
 If the gain qualifies for long-term status, then you qualify for the lower capital gains tax rate.
-Therefore, if you hold the asset longer than one year, your capital gains rate will be lower than your marginal rate.

 2. Time Capital Losses With Capital Gains